Beit Sahour: "Shepherds' Field" pilgrimage churches

-The old core of Beit Sahour is reputed to be close to the place where, according to the New Testament, an angel announced the birth of Jesus to the shepherds - the "Annunciation to the shepherds".
+The old core of Beit Sahour is reputed to be close to the place where, according to the New Testament, an angel announced the birth of Jesus to the shepherds—the "Annunciation to the shepherds".
 The eastern part of Beit Sahour is home to two sites alleged to be the biblical "Shepherds' Field".

 Greek Orthodox monastery

 Kenisat er-Ruwat is the name of the site where, according to tradition, St. Helena built a convent, which is today known as the shepherd's cave.
 The Franciscans acquired a shrine there in 1347.

 The Status Quo, a 250-year old understanding between religious communities, applies in principle to the site, although no concrete regulations could be found.

-The new Greek Orthodox monastery, which includes on its grounds the ancient church, was established through the efforts of Archimandrite Serapheim Savvaitis as a metochion of the Lavra of St. Sabbas between 1971-1989.
+The new Greek Orthodox monastery, which includes on its grounds the ancient church, was established through the efforts of Archimandrite Serapheim Savvaitis as a metochion of the Lavra of St. Sabbas between 1971 and 1989.